 In March of that year, I had been downsized during the worst point of the recession, and despite my best efforts, remained unemployed with no job prospects; I’d also recently ended a romantic relationship, and was living out of my car while sleeping on a friend’s couch.

+I drank, a lot.
 As I floated through the boundless expanse of my quarter-life crisis, I didn’t really have much else to do except turn up a bottle of Jack Daniels and spew my half-coherent opinions into the aether.

 This was a time in my life when I was seriously contemplating uprooting from midtown Atlanta, moving to rural Alabama or somewhere similar, living in the trashiest trailer park I could find, making friends with all the residents, and writing a book about it.
 I imagined it being part investigative report, part dark comedy, part feel-good narrative about the rural South.
 Some of my friends told me to go for it.

 What happened?
 Well, I finally got a job and had to quit drinking so much.
-(But, I’d moved to New Orleans by that point, so in reality I didn’t have to quit drinking that much.
+(But, I’d moved to New Orleans by that point, so in reality I didn’t have to quit drinking all THAT much.
 Now I live in Jacksonville, where “because it’s Tuesday” isn’t an excuse to close the office and day drink on the neutral ground.
-My brain misses that, but my liver, wallet, and waistline are like, “Nah.
-Stay the hell in Florida, asshole.”)
+My brain misses that, but my liver, wallet, and waistline are like, “You’re good, stay in Florida.”)

 Eventually I really wanted to start writing again, and thought I would try to do so in a relatively sober fashion.
 If you’ve been keeping up with my blog (which probably means we’re related somehow or have been friends for a long time), you can probably tell I’ve clearly been trying to “find my voice” again.
 When I rebooted my blog, I told myself: no more late night booze-fueled rants!
-I’m gonna write about age-appropriate topics, and people will take me seriously.
+I’m gonna write about serious stuff, and people will take me seriously.

 I’ve always wanted to make people laugh.
 I like when I do make them laugh, and frankly it surprises me every time they’re not laughing at me.
 But sometimes that’s okay too.
 I try not to take myself too seriously either.

 I don’t want my blog to read like I’m narrating a PBS documentary instead of talking about my own life.
 I don’t want to come off as pretentious or disingenuous.
 Keeping up an internet ‘persona’ is high maintenance and frankly too exhausting, and ain’t nobody got time for that.